ek68794998/quasi-things-kit/README.md

-# Anti-scam Kit
+# Quasi-things Kit

-A basic toolkit of utilities used in scambaiting and other spoofing.
+A basic toolkit of utilities intended for spoofing data or systems.